codepks/-Linkages-and-Preprocessor-Directives/README.md

 ## Translation Units

+Header expanded in a .cpp files makes a translation unit.
 Below is an example :
 ```
 int strlen(const char* string); //-> Exanded from #include "header.hpp"